lehecht/k-mer-Dash/README.md

 * Frequency-Table-Sorting: Sort by k-mers, frequency or filename

-PCA:

-* Tabs: Change view between PCAs
+Tabs: Change view between files for PCA/RNA-Structure or scatterplot

 Plots: